OVERVIEW: BOULDER RIDGE VILLAS AT DISNEY’S WILDERNESS LODGE FOR FIRST TIME VISITORS

 More chairs can be grabbed from elsewhere in the villa, and there’s also a small breakfast bar between the kitchen and living room, but really?

-This is awkward enough that I would advise a family so large that is cannot fit into the six sleeping spaces of the two bedrooms to stay in a Two Bedroom at Kidani Village instead.
+This is awkward enough that I would advise a family so large that is cannot fit into the six sleeping spaces of the two bedrooms to stay in a Two Bedroom at Copper Creek or Kidani Village instead.

-BEST AND WORST ROOMS AT THE VILLAS AT DISNEY’S WILDERNESS LODGE
+BEST AND WORST ROOMS AT THE BOULDER RIDGE VILLAS AT DISNEY’S WILDERNESS LODGE

 See the map.
-The Wilderness Lodge itself is the larger block on the top left; the villas the smaller block at the bottom right.
+The Wilderness Lodge itself is the larger, green-roofed block on the top left–the Copper Creek Villas are in the Lodge, on its right side.
+The Boulder Ridge Villas are the smaller, reddish-roofed block at the bottom right.

 The villas connect to the bus stop and the Wilderness Lodge lobby through a curved covered wooden walkway.

-Best places to stay at the Villas at the Wilderness Lodge
+Best places to stay at the Boulder Ridge Villas at the Wilderness Lodge

 The most convenient rooms are 1501-1505 and 1507.